 Meanwhile, Bill & Ted arrive in Pompeii as it gets covered in lava.
-Bill tells his friend to get them out of here, but Ted suddenly discovers that this time booth has a rotary phone.
+Bill tells his friend to get them out of here, but Ted suddenly discovers that this Time Booth has a rotary phone.
 As such, he meticulously dials a number while the lava slowly approaches them.
 While Joanna and Elizabeth have certain deceased people (including Linus & Geoffrey) helping around the house while they wait for the Grim Reaper to return, Bill & Ted managed to escape Pompeii’s lava in time as they continue to follow their skeletal ally’s trail for a while before they finally catch up with Death in “Earth’s First Age”.
 However, he refuses to return and starts to run away while mentioning that he’s going to time-travel to the Big Bang.
-Bill & Ted chases after him before they realize that the water that they’re running across is actually ooze as a primordial monster emerges.
-Fortunately, they manage to reach their time booth and escape in time.
+Bill & Ted chase after him before they realize that the water they’re running across is actually ooze as a primordial monster emerges.
+Fortunately, they manage to reach their Time Booth and escape in time.

 Meanwhile, Bill & Ted arrive in the Cretaceous Period as they’ve caught up with the Grim Reaper again and beg him to come back, since no one is able to enter Heaven or Hell without him.
 Not only that, but the deceased keep showing up at their house.
 However, Death is still bitter about losing those particular games to them since the various embodiments of Mother Nature, Chronos, War and Fate refuse to let him live it down.
 Just then, a Tyrannosaurus Rex pops up as our duo once again beg for him to return, but the Grim Reaper still refuses to budge.

 For Issue #3, we have a singular venture in which it’s time for the band to head out and perform to the world.
-However, those that they bring onto their team could potentially get them into legal hot water in a tale called “Wyld Stallyns: The Disaster Tour ’91”.
+However, those that they bring onto their team could potentially get them into hot legal waters in a tale called “Wyld Stallyns: The Disaster Tour ’91”.

-We opens in a vast chronal space as a familiar robot is discussing a case file with a superior.
+We opens in a vast chronal space as a familiar being is discussing a case file with a superior.
 This figure is Time Thumb, a case defense worker and Investigator as he says that they shouldn’t be trying to pursue our familiar duo over their actions.
 However, his two-headed, singular superior named Now & Then isn’t willing to go against procedure since Bill & Ted have several preliminary charges for their actions across the time spectrum.
 From there, the two-headed, six-armed figure tells Time Thumb to make sure that they serve their summons or else the “Hands of Time” will be used.
-Over at the Wyld Stallyns household, the band are playing host to J.C., his camera man Stinky Eddie and their Heavy Metal cable TV show.
+Over at the Wyld Stallyns household, the band is currently playing host to J.C., his camera man Stinky Eddie and their Heavy Metal cable TV show.
 As J.C. gives his interview, Bill & Ted realize that they haven’t signed a record deal nor have they begun any plans for a concert tour.
 Despite that, J.C. & Stinky Eddie show no signs of worry for them and proceed to head out.
-Afterwards, it turns out that Rufus was visiting them at that time as it’s time for him to head out.
-Before he leaves, he gives them a Time Booth as their wedding gift before he takes off for his time period.
+Afterwards, it turns out that Rufus was visiting them at that moment as it’s time for him to take his leave.
+Before he departs, he gives them a Time Booth as their wedding gift before he heads back to his time period.

 While the Grim Reaper takes residence with an elderly lady named Mrs. DeBussey while he’s under the alias of Mr. Thanatos (named after the Greek God of Death), our rock band family has Bill & Ted struggling with the process of changing their babies’ diapers.
 Just then, Capt.
 Jonathan Logan arrives and tells Ted that it’s time for him to pay back the money that he owes.
 Despite initially having $25,000, Bill & Ted reveal that it was mostly spent on covering the wedding costs, the utility bills and necessities of varying degree.
 It even went towards material that the Stations used to build the most epic backyard ever, complete with a roller coaster, grand TV screen, swimming pool, bowling alley, game show-themed playplace and other things like it.
 Stunned and frustrated with how his money was handled, he heads out while warning Bill & Ted that they should try to pay him back as soon as they can.
 Afterwards, the Grim Reaper calls and lets Bill know that he’s taken residence.
 However, William doesn’t pay too much attention as he mentions that he and Ted have to head out to a record agent meeting in Los Angeles, leaving Robo-Bill to handle the phone in its own manner.